Who we are

 Professor Tamminga’s research focuses on ecological design and restoration, planning for resilient and robust social-ecological systems, and anticipatory approaches to climate change impacts on landscape / ecosystems integrity.

-John Tooker, Assistant Professor, Entomology
+John Tooker, Associate Professor, Entomology

 Dr. Tooker is interested in how non-crop habitat can be used to harbor populations of natural enemies in agricultural landscapes.
 Flowering plant species are an integral part of non-crop habitat because they can provide natural enemies with pollen and nectar, increasing life expectancy, fecundity, and, in many cases, the effectiveness of natural enemies.
 Most natural enemy species appear to visit only a narrow range of flowering plant species, so understanding this host range may enhance conservation biological control programs.